-Three years later, in 1981, the first of those Coho smolts returned to the mouth of Shawnigan Creek.
-Then they did what nature intended them to do, and the salmon attempted to migrate upstream, but they were met by the impassible barrier created by the waterfalls.
-Our volunteers were called into action, and we netted and carried the fish - by hand - about 110 vertical feet up the steep bank from the mouth of the creek.
-The salmon were then transported in garbage cans filled with water to a location above the falls, where they were released to complete their journey.
+Three years later, in 1981, the first of those introduced Coho smolts returned as adults from the ocean to the mouth of Shawnigan Creek.
+Then they did what nature intended them to do, and they attempted to migrate upstream but were met by the impassible barrier created by the waterfalls.
+Our volunteers were called into action, and we netted and carried the first year return of a few adult salmon - by hand - about 110 vertical feet up the steep bank from the mouth of the creek.
+The fish were then transported in garbage cans filled with water to a location above the falls, where they were released to complete their journey.

 Each fall our Coho salmon find their way back from the ocean to the mouth of Shawnigan Creek, where they stage at the base of the waterfalls to begin their upstream migration.

-Although we still net some of the waterfall jumpers by hand, for the most part the salmon are naturally guided into our fish trap facility located beside the falls.
+Although we still net the salmon who attempt to jump the waterfalls by hand, for the most part the salmon are naturally guided into our fish trap facility located beside the falls.
 Inside the trap, there are a series of cages that are in place to protect the salmon from predators (like otters), and from poachers.

-When there are a number of salmon collected in the trap, they are then netted by hand and passed up to the second floor.
+When there are enough salmon collected in the trap, they are then netted by hand and passed up to the second floor.
 This is a very wet and strenuous step of the process, but every year a group of our dedicated volunteers gets it done!

-On the second floor the salmon are then placed in a holding trough where they are staged for the next step of the process.
+Once on the second floor, the salmon are placed in a holding trough with flowing water where they are staged for the next step of the process.

 The salmon are then placed in a specially designed elevator car that runs on a rail system built into the side of the 110 foot high ravine beside the trap.
-The elevator is powered by using a rope and pulley system powered by a truck at the top of the ravine.
+The elevator is powered by utilizing a rope and pulley system attached to a truck at the top of the ravine.

 At the top of the ravine, the salmon are then counted and transferred from the elevator car to a live fish transfer tank on a trailer.
-The trailer is then pulled to a location above the falls.
+Once the tank is full the trailer is pulled to a release location above the falls.

-Once at the release site, the salmon are then placed into another trough and then they slide down the bank into the creek in our specially designed 'salmon slide'.
+Once at the release site, the salmon are placed into another trough attached to the live tank and then they slide down the bank into the creek in our specially designed 'salmon slide'.
+Watch a reel below of our salmon slide in action!

 Once the salmon are in the creek, a group of volunteers ensures that every fish has made a full recovery from the various steps in the transfer process.
-The fish usually rest for a very brief period, but they quickly realize they can continue migrating upstream to spawn at various locations in the Shawnigan Lake watershed.
+The fish usually rest for a very brief period, but they quickly realize they can continue migrating upstream to multiple locations in the Shawnigan Lake watershed to spawn in the place where they were born.

-Once our Coho head up Shawnigan Creek to spawn, we don't have a lot of information on exactly where they go to spawn, or where in the system the fry are maturing to smolts.
-What we do know from the annual return numbers and consistently setting new return records is that the run is thriving, even through adverse climate events like heat domes and atmospheric rivers.
+Once our Coho head up Shawnigan Creek, we don't have a lot of information on exactly where in the watershed they go to spawn, or all the places where the fry are maturing to smolts.
+What we do know from the annual return numbers and consistently setting new return records, is that the run is thriving, even through recent adverse climate events like heat domes and atmospheric rivers.

 Another important part of our project is supplying brood stock to several area fish hatcheries.
 We supply Shawnigan Lake School, which is the only school in BC with its own fish hatchery on campus, with brood stock, and staff and students participate in our relocation efforts each year.
 We also supply additional brood stock to the Goldstream River salmon hatchery.
 Shawnigan Lake School published a short reel highlighting their students activities from last year, watch them in action below.